timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ### The Technology Behind the Magic

 At its heart, the TS Pico is powered by a Raspberry Pi Pico - a tiny but powerful computer that acts as your TS 2068's new best friend.
-Programmed in MicroPython (a streamlined version of the popular Python programming language), the TS Pico allows you to save and load programs from TAP files stored on a standard SD card - the same kind you might use in a digital camera.
+Programmed in MicroPython (a streamlined version of the popular Python programming language), the TS Pico allows you to save and load programs from TAP files stored on a standard micro SD card - the same kind you might use in a smartphone or tablet.

 But that's not all.
 Your TS Pico comes equipped with an impressive 512KB of Flash memory.
 To put that in perspective, that's enough space to store dozens of your favorite programs instantly accessible without even touching the SD card.
 Some of this Flash memory holds the TS Pico's advanced operating system - think of it as the brain that makes everything work smoothly.
 The rest is available for your use, acting like super-fast storage for your most frequently used programs.